olga-od-ua/the-gift-of-the-gab/README.md

 4. Keyframes @keyframes hvr-pulse-shrink and @keyframes animation for the class .animated-button are not currently functioning on Safari.

 5. User may not see the full message on small screens in the progress bar's div element with id=#user-progress-fill depending on their prpgress of the knowledge test.
 A media query was added to make sure the first message ("Good!") is fully visible on smaller screens by resizing its font-size.
 Further messages, if not seen in full, may potentially encourage the user to keep going further in the test to reveal the full message.
 Similar issue was with the part of the progress bar with knowledge-level names; this was fixed with adding the wrapword class.

+#### Other
+Not a bug but a few remarks on the Knowledge Test questions' content.

+1. Question number 8 ("How ... do you see your friends?" - "Every weekend").
+The answer here is "often".
+It is possible that the user may overthink the question and test whether the word "frequently" will give the question a pass, being a synonym to "often".
+However, this English course is about the Irish culture behind it and also about the speaking as a native English speaker, and a native English speaker would hardly ever ask such a question with the word "frequently" instead of "often".

+2. Question number 10 ("What ... is your car?" - "It's black").
+The answer here is the word "colour" as the only one accepted in Ireland, not the American English spelling "color".

 ## Deployment